 I definitely had some emotional moments while reading this – mostly anger that came with me screaming at the characters and waking my husband up.
 There were some ‘Oh, poor Lou’ moments, too.
 One final ‘hugely cringe-worthy’ scene leads up to our (mostly) “YAY!” ending – unless you overthink it and let your mind wander past the final page of the story.
 If you do that, you may end up like me when Lou finally ‘make things right’ – I haven’t decided if I want to cheer for Lou, the carnage, and the sweet, wonderful revenge or if I want to just put my head down and sob.

-If you’re not in the mood for something quite so… deep right now, you can start by reading Christmas Shoppingfirst – a genuine Horrific Holiday FUN book 🙂
+If you’re not in the mood for something quite so… deep right now, you can start by reading Christmas Shopping first – a genuine Horrific Holiday FUN book 🙂

 All Jilly Carson wanted to do was get a little Christmas shopping done with her best friend, Peyton.
-But when Peyton can’t meet her at the mall, Jilly finds herself feeling anxious and alone as her mother’s cautionary words echo in her head: “Don’t talk to strangers.
-Don’t put yourself in that position again.
-You remember what happened last time….”
-When a tall, blonde-haired stranger begins to stalk her, Jilly does everything she can to avoid him.
-Feeling scared and vulnerable, she finally decides to leave the mall.
-But the blonde-haired man won’t let her flee quite so easily….
+But when Peyton can’t meet her at the mall, Jilly finds herself feeling anxious and alone as her mother’s cautionary words echo in her head:

 Download a little bit of horrific holiday fun from Angel Gelique this season and help prepare yourself for the joys of shopping – the crowds… the Christmas music… people in general… ugh!
-Shoot me now!Â
+Shoot me now!

 17 year old Jilly Carson just wants to get a little shopping done and be left the fuk alone in the process – too bad the blonde haired stranger can’t take any not-so-subtle hints!

-A game of cat & mouse ensues – and there is definitely some blood splatter left on the trap!Â
+A game of cat & mouse ensues – and there is definitely some blood splatter left on the trap!

-You can get this eBook for FREEÂ (all formats)atSmashwords, Â and it’s available FREE for Kindle Unlimited subscribers, or just $ .99 on Amazon.
+You can get this eBook for FREE (all formats) at Smashwords, and it’s available FREE for Kindle Unlimited subscribers, or just $ .99 on Amazon.

 * 2016 READING CHALLENGE STATS * Participants 2,693,803 / Total Books Pledged 127,845,226 / Books Finished 28,625,135 / Avg.
 Books Pledged 47 / Challenges Completed [to date] 5,475 / Time Left 95 days / KEEP UP THE GOOD WORK EVERYONE!

-I’ve completed the 2016 Goodreads Reading Challenge, and have read about 128 of 125 books… so far – (that is just the Goodreads challenge, not Shadow Girl‘s personal goal… I am far from finished!) Â Just try to stop me – It’s not even October yet! Â
+I’ve completed the 2016 Goodreads Reading Challenge, and have read about 128 of 125 books… so far – (that is just the Goodreads challenge, not Shadow Girl‘s personal goal… I am far from finished!)
+Just try to stop me – It’s not even October yet!

-I may be 36 books ahead of [the GR] schedule, but do you realize just how many books on my 2016 Must Read list are not even published yet?! (not to mention my ‘don’t judge me’list or my ‘guilty pleasure’ list – No. I have no shame). Â
+I may be 36 books ahead of [the GR] schedule, but do you realize just how many books on my 2016 Must Read list are not even published yet?! (not to mention my ‘don’t judge me’ list or my ‘guilty pleasure’ list – No. I have no shame).

-OMG, these authors are killing me!Â
+OMG, these authors are killing me!

 But, I wouldn’t want to go any other way.

-Big, BIG, HUGEÂ thanks to the minds behind the mayhem.
+Big, BIG, HUGE thanks to the minds behind the mayhem.

 You guys are a large & very important part of my life, and I’m lucky enough to call many of you my friends.
 Thank you for the journeys so far, and I can’t wait to see where we’re going next!!
-P, L & N ♥ ~sg
+P, L & N ~sg